-Nicole Poturalski, Brad Pitt’s Rumored Girlfriend, Is Reportedly Married And In An ‘Open Marriage’
+Nicole Poturalski, Brad Pitt’s Rumored Girlfriend, Is Reportedly In An ‘Open Marriage’

 Yahoo Entertainment reported that the two appear to share some common interests, including their political activism.
 Poturalski’s social media presence shows advocacy for the Black Lives Matter movement and calls to address gun violence.

-The Daily Mail added that Poturalski and Roland remain married, and have a 7-year-old son together, but the new romance with Pitt does not appear to be a roadblock.
+The Daily Mail added that Poturalski and Roland remain married and have a 7-year-old son together, but the new romance with Pitt does not appear to be a roadblock.
 A source told the British newspaper that the restaurant owner is “philosophical” about his wife’s new romance with Pitt, and that the two are in an “open marriage.”